mikemag/MonkeyCAM/README.md

 The current version of MonkeyCAM is always live at [MonkeyCAM.org](https://www.monkeycam.org), where you can use it without having to download it.

-See the [Releases page](https://github.com/mikemag/MonkeyCAM/releases) for the current engine release, which includes release notes and links to download binaries.
+See the [Releases page](https://github.com/mikemag/MonkeyCAM/releases) for the last engine release, which includes release notes and links to download binaries. **Note that engine binaries are not released with every new feature, nor for every platform, and may be well behind what is available at MonkeyCAM.org.**

 ## Features and Current Status